The Rolling Stones American Tour 1981: History

 The tour also was an early milestone for the rock industry by selling advertising rights to Jōvan Musk.
 Jōvan paid $1 million to put their name on Stones tickets.
 This attracted considerable attention in the business media, as Jōvan's image of a pleasant fragrance was at odds with the Stones' bad boys image.
 But the Stones behaved well on tour, and rock tour corporate sponsorships soon became the norm.

 In another marketing first, the 18 December performance at Virginia's Hampton Coliseum on Keith Richards' 38th birthday, was broadcast as "The World's Greatest Rock'n'Roll Party", on pay-per-view and in closed circuit cinemas.
 It was the first such use of pay-per-view for a music event.
 When a fan ran onstage during the show, Keith Richards hit him with his guitar.

 Also of note was the 14 December performance at Kansas City's Kemper Arena.
 Former Stones guitarist Mick Taylor joined the band for a large part of the performance.
 Ronnie Wood was not happy with Taylor, however: "[He was] bulldozing through parts of songs that should have been subtle, ignoring breaks and taking uninvited solos."
-Other guests during the tour were Tina Turner (who would sing "Honky Tonk Women"), Chuck Leavell, Tower of Power and Sugar Blue.
+Other guests during the tour were Tina Turner (who would sing "Honky Tonk Women"), Chuck Leavell, Tower of Power, and Sugar Blue.
 Turner, People reported, had toured with the Stones in 1966 and 1969, and Jagger admitted he had "learned a lot of things" from her.

 The 1 October performance at the Rockford MetroCentre in Rockford, Illinois was added to the tour as a result of a petition drive by local radio station WZOK, which attracted more than 35,000 signatures.

-In general, there was less backstage madness on the tour than on many previous outings.
-This was largely due to Richards having largely overcome his well-known drugs and alcohol problems; The New York Times wrote of Richards, "He looks healthy, he is playing brilliantly and his backup vocals are often so lusty that they drown out Mr. Jagger, who is working harder to hold up his end of things as result."
-However, this and the 1982 tour were the last tours on which Richards contributed the majority of backup vocals; for future tours, additional singers were enlisted.
+In general, there was less backstage debauchery on the tour than on many previous outings.
+This was largely due to Richards having overcome his well-known heroin addiction; The New York Times wrote of Richards, "He looks healthy, he is playing brilliantly and his backup vocals are often so lusty that they drown out Mr. Jagger, who is working harder to hold up his end of things as result."
+However, this and the 1982 tour were the last tours on which Richards contributed the majority of backup vocals; for future tours, backup singers were enlisted.

 Several of the concerts were recorded and selected songs were released on 1982's live Still Life.
-The Hal Ashby-directed concert film Let's Spend the Night Together grossed $50 million.
+The Hal Ashby-directed concert film Let's Spend the Night Together was released in 1983.
 Possibly due to the film, most of the shows on this tour were professionally recorded.
-Bootleg evidence suggests that for 35 of the regular 50 shows from this tour, more than half of each concert is directly from the soundboard.

-This was the Stones' last tour of the United States until 1989.
+It was the Stones' last tour of the United States until 1989.